JakobBD/pounce/README.md

 ## Documentation

 Further documentation can be found in the `doc` folder.
-The guide can be compiled by simply running
+The guide can be compiled using pandoc by running

 ```
 make